manuelreif/mcIRT/README.md

 TO-DOs for the next release version:

-* add some new examples and extend existing examples
+* add some new examples and extend existing examples [creating examples in wiki]
-* add info about convergence
+* add info about convergence [done]
-* add and LRT routine which computes Likelihood ratio tests for two or more models
+* add an LRT routine which computes Likelihood ratio tests for two or more models
 * perhaps: add the possibility to resume estimation after `EMmax` is reached
+* fit a bunch of models in a row with smartly chosen starting values [done]
+* do some simulations [done - see wiki - upcoming more in the next days]
+* watch the number of EM-steps growing until convergence [done]

 Further TO-DOs: